-- (3) A member of the National Assembly shall not be qualified to be appointed a member of the Commission. - (4) Subject to subsection (5), a member of the Commission shall hold office for a term of three years and may be re-appointed. - (5) A member of the Commission shall vacate his or her office if he or she ceases to hold the office specified in subsection (1) by virtue of which he or she was appointed or if he becomes a member of the National Assembly. - (6) A member of the Commission (other than an ex officio member) may be removed from office by the President with the approval of the National Assembly, but may only be removed for inability to exercise the functions of his or her office (whether arising from infirmity of mind or body or for any other cause) or for misbehaviour.
-A member shall be entitled to be heard in person or by a legal representative against any proposal to remove him or her. - (7) If a member of the Commission is, for any reason, unable to exercise the functions of his or her office for a limited period, the President, acting in accordance with the advice of the Chief Justice, may appoint a person similarly qualified to act in his or her place. - (8) A member of the Commission shall not enter upon the duties of his or her office until he or she has taken and subscribed to the prescribed oaths. - The power to appoint persons to hold or act in any office to which this subsection applies shall vest in the Judicial Service Commission.
+- Outside professions of legislators - 4.
+Subject to subsection (5), a member of the Commission shall hold office for a term of three years and may be re-appointed. - 5.
+A member of the Commission shall vacate his or her office if he or she ceases to hold the office specified in subsection (1) by virtue of which he or she was appointed or if he becomes a member of the National Assembly. - 6.
+A member of the Commission (other than an ex officio member) may be removed from office by the President with the approval of the National Assembly, but may only be removed for inability to exercise the functions of his or her office (whether arising from infirmity of mind or body or for any other cause) or for misbehaviour.
+A member shall be entitled to be heard in person or by a legal representative against any proposal to remove him or her. - 7.
+If a member of the Commission is, for any reason, unable to exercise the functions of his or her office for a limited period, the President, acting in accordance with the advice of the Chief Justice, may appoint a person similarly qualified to act in his or her place. - 8.
+A member of the Commission shall not enter upon the duties of his or her office until he or she has taken and subscribed the prescribed oaths.